Rides are put on by people like you. Anyone can add a ride or a bike-related event to the Velopalooza calendar.

 After a few Vancouver cyclists travelled to Portland for Pedalpalooza, they were inspired to bring that kind of community-driven bike fun to Vancouver.
 They reached out to more cyclists on the Velolove email list, and a festival was born.

-In 2011, Velopalooza grew to 18 days and 129 rides.
-Many favourite rides returned, including the Bike Rave and historical rides from John Atkin and Gordon Price.
-New ride leaders created lots of great rides, including a chicken coop tour, the Mount Pleasant Family Bike Ride, and the Mystery Ride
+In 2011, Velopalooza grew to 18 days with many favourite rides returning, including the Bike Rave and historical rides from John Atkin and Gordon Price.
+New ride leaders created lots of great rides, including a chicken coop tour, the Mount Pleasant Family Bike Ride, and the Mystery Ride.

 Bike Fun in Vancouver